isomerpages/nlb-biblioasia/_podcast/Episode 3/Transcript.md

 When I wrote the article, I asked my father, What's your wish?
 And he said that he wanted it recreated.

 Jimmy    <br>
 What do you think will happen to the last surviving mural?
-They're eventually going to move out of Paya Lebar Airbase and it will be turned into a...
-There'll be housing development there.
+They're eventually going to move out of Paya Lebar Airbase and it will be turned into a housing development.
 What do you think will happen to the last surviving mural?

 Dahlia    <br>
 I hope that the mural will be retained, and the building will be retained, so the mural doesn't have to be moved anywhere.
 Because it depicts the skyline of Singapore at that moment in time.